hemantwagh07/reactjs-product-list/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Instructions to run this application on local enviornment
+Instructions to run this application on local environment

 Goto downloaded folder location using command prompt and run `npm install`.
 This will install all the required dependencies.
 Wait untill this finishes